Hemchandra Kanungo: Return to Paris

+Return to India

 Hemchandra returned from Europe with a trunk full of up-to-date technical literature, the most important item of which was a seventy-page manual on bomb-making, translated from the Russian.
 Hemchandra had not intended to join forces with Barindra, but after a talk with Sri Aurobindo, agreed to cooperate.

+32 Muraripukur garden house, in the Manicktolla suburbs of Calcutta.
+This served as the headquarters of Hem Kanungo, Barin Ghosh, and their associates.